Miles Magister: Design

-The flying characteristics and performance of the Magister lent themselves well to the trainer role; according to Brown, the Magister possessed superior performance to any contemporary elementary trainer.
+The flying characteristics and performance of the Magister lent themselves well to the trainer role; the Magister possessed superior performance to any contemporary elementary trainer.
 It readily enabled trainee pilots to safely learn the handling techniques of modern frontline fighter aircraft.
-Its ease of handling and safety were attributes that were vigorously demonstrated by Frederick Miles by performing stunts such as hands-free landings and formation flight with other aircraft while inverted.
+Its ease of handling and safety were attributes that were vigorously demonstrated by Frederick Miles performing stunts such as hands-free landings and formation flying while inverted.
 The flight controls are cable-actuated; some of the controls, such as the rudder pedals, can be adjusted to suit the individual pilot.

 Into production

 Having been impressed by the prototype's performance during trials, the Air Ministry selected the Magister to fulfil the specification.
 Production began in October 1937.
 Recognising the importance and value represented by the order, the company committed a significant portion of its manufacturing capacity to producing the type, abandoning its plans to produce other aircraft, such as the Miles Peregrine, to concentrate resources on the mass production effort.

 Production of the Magister continued until 1941, by which time 1,203 aircraft had been built by Miles.
 More than a hundred Magisters were licence built in Turkey.
 Contemporary glues used to assemble the wooden aircraft have not stood the test of time and few Magisters have survived.